 The purpose of this award is to recognize a nurse who receives local, national, and/or international recognition as a nursing leader; influences leadership in nursing through visionary and innovative approaches; creates an environment that enhances the image of nursing; and/or participates in the development of nursing leaders and leadership.

-- Be a member in good standing of Beta Kappa Chapter of Sigma Theta Tau
+- Be a member in good standing of Beta Kappa Chapter of Sigma Nursing Global Excellence

 - Demonstrate a broad range of advanced skills in nursing, which lead to excellence in the care of patients, develop innovative solutions to nursing problems, and serve as an effective mentor and role model to other nurses

-- Influence policies and procedures that increase the quality of nursing care, uphold the highest ethical standards & contribute to professional and/or community organizations
+- Influence policies and procedures that increase the quality of nursing care, uphold the highest ethical standards, and contribute to professional and/or community organizations

 Nancy Ballard, a charter member of our chapter, was a strong supporter of scholarship.
 This award was established in her name to provide assistance towards scholarly pursuits by student members of the Beta Kappa Chapter.
 A $1,000 scholarship is given biennially.
 To be eligible for this award, the candidate must:

-- be a member, in good standing, of Beta Kappa Chapter of Sigma Theta Tau
+- be a member, in good standing, of Beta Kappa Chapter of Sigma Global Nursing Excellence

-- be invested in development of nursing scholarship
+- be invested in the development of nursing scholarship

 - be a full- or part-time student pursuing an undergraduate or graduate degree in nursing